 German photographer associated with staged photography since the early 1990s.*1*2*3 Known for photo-stagings and carefully constructed images rather than direct documentary capture.*1*2*3

-Representative work examples: the body of work gathered under Fotoarbeiten 1990–1999 and exhibition references to Fotoinszenierungen are central because they show that Janiszewski’s practice is defined by staged photography as a sustained method rather than an occasional tactic.*1*2*3
+Key examples include the body of work gathered under Fotoarbeiten 1990–1999 and exhibition references to Fotoinszenierungen; they are central because they show that Janiszewski’s practice is defined by staged photography as a sustained method rather than an occasional tactic.*1*2*3

-Why this method was chosen: the reviewed sources do not preserve a strong first-person explanation.
+This method matters because the reviewed sources do not preserve a strong first-person explanation.
 What is well supported is that Janiszewski committed to staged photography from the early 1990s and presented it as a coherent, long-term practice.*1*2

-Relation to contemporaries or movements: he can be placed near other German and Austrian staged photographers, but the current source base is too thin to define a precise critical lineage with confidence.*1*2*3
+In relation to contemporaries and movements, he can be placed near other German and Austrian staged photographers, but the current source base is too thin to define a precise critical lineage with confidence.*1*2*3

 Current source material is limited and mostly consists of exhibition listings and publication traces.*1*2*3